georgetate/morsecode/README.md

 - Install the `playsound` library using [pip](https://pypi.org/project/playsound/).
 Use the library to play an `.mp3` file using Python.
 You can use the provided files or download your own for this step.
 - Add a digital button or touch sensor to trigger your `.mp3` file.

-- [ ] Upload your code to this repository
+- [ x ] Upload your code to this repository

 ## Part 2 - Morse Code